-How do you know whether it is or is not helping you make progress: We are planning to change this goal as part of an amended plan.
+How do you know whether it is or is not helping you make progress: TBD

 Integration

 Please summarize the impact of the integration strategies you implemented with the A&I districts you partnered with during the 2017-18 school year.
 Also consider ways that your A&I plan strategies have increased integration within your district.